-and are not pleasing to God and {are} hostile to all men (ULT)
+and not being pleasing to God and {being} hostile to all men (ULT)

 These two phrases mean similar things.
 These phrases are meant to express how the Jewish persecution of Christians is the same thing as opposing God himself.
-If it would be clearer in your language, you can combine the phrases into one clarifying idea.
+If it would be clearer in your language, you could combine the phrases into one clarifying idea.
 Alternate translation: "and they make themselves enemies of God by how hostile they are against the Jewish and Gentile churches" (See: Parallelism)

-are} hostile to all men (ULT)
+being} hostile to all men (ULT)